oasis-tcs/openc2-glossary/glossary.md

 Some OpenC2 use cases come from the
 _**Integrated Adaptive Cyber Defense**_<sup>[def](#iacd)</sup>
 (IACD) work going on within the US Government, academia, and industry.
-Since IACD terminology is used in OpenC2 use cases, it will be included here.
+Since IACD terminology is used in some OpenC2 use cases, it will be included here.
 By leveraging automation, IACD moves human defenders from 'in the loop' to 'on the loop'.